 If you’re visiting Boston for a few days, it’s well worth buying a Boston attraction pass to save heaps off the gate price to loads of family friendly Boston venues with a Go Boston Card including the Science Museum.

 I also recommend following the Freedom trail, a fabulous way to explore this historical city.

 Boston, MA 02114

 Have you visited the Boston Museum of Science?
 Did you love it as much as I did?
-Let us know what you thought and leave us a review or comment down below.
+Let us know what you thought just leave a comment down below.